-In MIT CAST Visiting Artist Jenna Sutela’s work, which ranges from computational poetry to experimental music to installations and performance, she enlists a little help from her friends.
+In MIT CAST Visiting Artist Jenna Sutela’s work, which ranges from computational poetry to experimental music to installations and performance, she enlists microbes and neural networks as co-creators.
 “I want to explore this notion of expanded authorship through bringing in beyond-human life forms,” she said.
-Inspired by science fiction, she employs both nature’s oldest technologies–the slime model Physarum polycephalum that has been compared to a computer–and the newest ones developed in research labs.
+Inspired by science fiction, she employs both nature’s oldest technologies–the slime mold Physarum polycephalum that has been compared to a computer–and the newest ones developed in research labs.
 Bacteria and artificial intelligence are among her many collaborators in creating artworks that challenge the deeply ingrained idea that humans exist apart from the teeming, vibrating world that contains us.

 Seeing like a Machine

 Could the computer detect a molecule of emotion–in short, could it see love?
-Buehler determined the chemical structure of oxytocin, the hormone and neurotransmitter that is involved in childbirth and breast-feeding.
+Buehler and postdoctoral associate Kai Guo from his lab at MIT conducted molecular dynamics modeling of the chemical structure of oxytocin, the hormone and neurotransmitter that is involved in childbirth and breast-feeding.
 He then translated this structure into vibrations, and taught the computer how to recognize them.
 “The human inspiration came in through Jenna,” he said.

 She first emailed him a video of a quavering jellyfish, its translucent body indistinguishable from the surrounding sea.
-Then she began sending videos of the paintings she had started in a style called wet-on-wet for the neural network to interpret.
-As a new quarantine hobby, Sutela found the technique meditative, letting the flow of water determine the shapes on the wet paper.
-The sense of calm she experienced was subsequently reflected by the algorithm as it traced the forms of the neurotransmitters and other emotional molecules over the moving images.
-Kai Guo, a postdoctoral fellow at MIT, created the molecular dynamics simulations shown in the video.
+Then she began sending videos of wet-on-wet watercolor paintings that she had made as a form of lockdown meditation.
+This technique embraces unpredictability by letting the flow of water determine the shapes on the wet paper.
+The sense of calm she experienced was subsequently reflected by the algorithm as it traced the forms of the neurotransmitters and other emotive molecules over the moving images.
+Kai Guo created the molecular dynamics simulations shown in the video.
 “So, now you have the transcendence between the scales: the molecular, the quantum scale, to the audible scale to the visual scale, and then to the human,” said Buehler.

 The video, titled Wet-on-Wet, will debut in an online exhibition, Survivance, organized by the Guggenheim and the publishing platform e-flux.
 Sutela believes the idea of water, connecting humans to each other and the wider environment, dislodges assumptions about individualism.
-“There’s this idea of oceanic feeling, a sense of oneness with the world, or this kind of limitlessness that’s triggered by the oxytocin hormone,” Sutela said.
-“I think there’s something interesting about the oceanic that has the potential to unsettle subjectivity, so it can be a point of departure for new social and political models that don’t really rely on the idea of the discrete self.”
+“There’s this idea of an oceanic feeling, a sense of oneness with the world, or this kind of limitlessness that’s triggered by the oxytocin hormone,” Sutela said.
+“When talking about the oceanic, I’d like to focus on not just a feeling of but also work towards our responsibilities as part of both the ecosystem and the society.”

 Finding a Universal Language